copier-org/copier/README.md

 in the templates.
 The arguments can be any valid Python value, even a function.

-Since X.X.X, only Python 3.6 or later are supported.
+Since version 3.0, only Python 3.6 or later are supported.
 Please use the 2.5.1 version if your project runs on a previous Python version.

 ## The copier.yml file